carpentries-lab/deep-learning-intro/paper.md

 This impression was validated by other instructors who taught the lesson independently to their own audiences and provided us with feedback on their experience.

 # Instructional design
-This lesson material was designed using the concepts from the Carpentries Curriculum Development Handbook (REFERENCE https://cdh.carpentries.org/).
+This lesson material was designed using the concepts from The Carpentries Curriculum Development Handbook (REFERENCE https://cdh.carpentries.org/).
 Most importantly, we used 'backward design': We started with identifying learning objectives: the core skills and concepts that learners need to acquire as a result of the lesson.
 Then, these learning objectives were used to create exercises that test whether the objectives are met.
 Eventually, the content is written in such a way that it matches what learners need to learn to successfully apply these skills.